Von Wobeser y Sierra SC

-The arbitration practice group of the firm is integrated by partners Claus von Wobeser, Adrián Magallanes, Diego Sierra (both admitted in Mexico and New York) Montserrat Manzano, and new partner Raymundo Soberanis.
+The arbitration practice group of the firm is integrated by partners Claus von Wobeser, Adrián Magallanes, Diego Sierra (both admitted in Mexico and New York) Montserrat Manzano, Raymundo Soberanis and new partners Pablo Fautsch and Jessika Rocha.
 Also, Justice Ortiz Mayagoitia, former President of the Mexican Supreme Court, is of counsel of the firm.
 His experience is unparalleled and his advice is very valuable to the firm, particularly in judicial proceedings related to arbitration disputes.
 Alexandra von Wobeser is also of counsel of the firm and Margarita Luna Ramos, ex-member of the Supreme Court, offers counsel to the firm.

-The team includes more than 25 lawyers, all graduates with honors from the top law schools in Mexico, U.S. and Europe, and many of them trained in New York, Washington D.C., Paris and Beijing.
+The dispute resolution team includes more than 25 lawyers, all graduates with honors from the top law schools in Mexico, U.S. and Europe, and many of them trained in New York, Washington D.C., Paris and Beijing.
+VWyS attorneys combine dispute resolution expertise with industry experience and a thorough understanding of key areas of substantive law, including contracts, corporate law, foreign investment, administrative law, and energy law.
+In addition, many of them are admitted to practice in various jurisdictions, and handle cases in multiple languages.
 The level of sophistication of this practice group is unparalleled in Mexico and highly competitive worldwide.